UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 - As you can see in the picture here, you can also view the current cell type in the toolbar of your notebook.
 You can click on "Code", and then from the dropdown menu select "Markdown" to convert the selected cell to a Markdown cell.

 ---

-## The Markdown syntax
+## The Markdown syntax: Headers

 <br>

-**Headers and font styles:**

 <img src="/module7/md3.png" width="800"></img>

 Notes:

 Let's learn a few most commonly used formatting rules in Markdown.
-In order to try these out, create a Markdown cell in your Jupyter notebook as you've learner earlier.
-After you're done with editing the content of the cell, simply press `Ctrl + Enter` (or `Shift + Enter`) to have Jupyter render your cell.
-This is the same as with code cells.

-Here on the left, you can see the source Markdown written in a Markdown cell, and on the right, you see what you'd get if you "run" that cell by pressing `Ctrl + Enter`.
-When you do this, Jupyter interprets your Markdown content and renders it accordingly.
+In this slide we can see how headers are created by prepending hash symbols (`#`) to the header text.

+One hash indicated the top level heading of the document (this is usually your title), and two hashes indicate the first level of subheadings.

+You can have as many levels of subheadings as you see fit, and they will all show up hierarchically in the table of contents tab of the left side bar that we introduced in chapter 1.

 ---

-## The Markdown syntax
+## The Markdown syntax: Lists and quotes

 <br>

-**Lists and quotes:**

 <img src="/module7/md4.png" width="800"></img>